openplanet-nl/nadeoapi-docs/docs/core/maps/remove-favorite.md

       required: true
 ---

-The request body contains the map to remove, identified by its mapUid
+The request body contains the map to remove, identified by its mapUid:

 ```json
 {